annetteclopezdavila/Advanced_Machine_Learning/Projects/Project5.md

 inputShape = (IY, IX, 3) #shape,shape,color
 ~~~
 ### Model 1
 Before we attempt a model, let us consider possible factors.
-We must choose activation functions for hidden and output layers.
-We will use the Relu activation function for the hidden layers and the sigmoid function for the output.
-Since the model is multi-label, we must use the binary cross-entropy loss function with accuracy as our metrics.
-We can use dropout in the model in order to discard any unnecessary neurons.
+Since we are making a multi-label classification algorithm we need:
+	- Input should match the shape and dimensions
+	- The output layer must have the same amount of neurons as the number of labels
+	- A sigmoid function for the activation function in the output layer (softmax for multiclass)
+	- Binary cross-entropy loss function
+	- dropout to discard neurons
+It is important to note that the sigmoid activation function predicts the probability of the image belonging to a specific label, so the output will be a vector of numbers pertaining to each class.
 ~~~
 model = tf.keras.models.Sequential([
   tf.keras.layers.Conv2D(64, (3, 3), activation='relu',padding="same", input_shape=inputShape),